ajaydsouza/twittercounter/readme.txt

 == Frequently Asked Questions ==

 If your question isn't listed here, please post a comment at the <a href="http://wordpress.org/support/plugin/twittercounter">WordPress.org support forum</a>.
 I monitor the forums on an ongoing basis.
-If you're looking for more advanced support, please see <a href="http://ajaydsouza.com/support/">details here</a>.
+If you're looking for more advanced _paid_ support, please see <a href="http://ajaydsouza.com/support/">details here</a>.

 = Can I customize what is displayed? =